Skip to content

 Leadership summary

-Participation is broad.
-Leaders currently hold the participation edge.
+Participation is mixed.
+Neither side currently holds a decisive participation edge.
 The signal structure is clearly defined.
 Cross-sectional separation is strong.

 Leadership Concentration